-What is the aim of the Octopus trial?
+1. What is the aim of the trial?

-The main aim of Octopus is to find treatments that can slow down, and ultimately stop, the progression of disability in people with progressive MS.
+The main aim of the trial is to find treatments that can slow down, and ultimately stop, the progression of disability in people with progressive MS.

-How does the trial work?
+2. How does the trial work?

-Octopus uses a multi-arm multi-stage (MAMS) trial design.
+The trial uses a multi-arm multi-stage (MAMS) trial design.
 MAMS trials make it possible to test new treatments faster by: